 The investigative team said “there is no documentation seen or provided on the targeted behaviors with the exception of May 18, 2018, where [the resident] stated he had an active plan of suicidal ideation [thoughts of suicide].
 There is no documentation of nonpharmacological interventions or the outcome of the interventions [before] administering the [antipsychotic medications] and other psychoactive medications.”

 Do you believe your loved one was neglected, abused or mistreated while living at Bria of River Oaks?
 If so, contact the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Burnham.
+Our network of attorneys fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Burnham.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our dedicated attorneys have represented clients with victim cases involving nursing home mistreatment.
 With our years of success, our attorneys can assist your family in successfully resolving your financial recompense case against all those who caused your loved harm.
 We accept all cases of wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
 This arrangement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.